Safe Harbor 2015

-Safe Harbor Evaluation
+Safe Harbor goals year one

-- Improve collaboration across organizations by increasing use of cross-agency agreements.
+- Improve collaboration across sectors

 Safe Harbor continues to gain ground in reaching Minnesota’s sexually exploited youth.
 In the last year and a half, MDH and our partners have created a statewide service infrastructure including 22 organizations, served nearly a thousand youth, and trained tens of thousands of adults and youth on Safe Harbor and sexual exploitation.

 In 2016, with the MDH Safe Harbor Training Coordinator on board, the Safe Harbor program has begun building capacity to train even more professionals who interact with youth including child protection, social workers, medical/health care professionals, schools and criminal justice professionals.
 We are also in the process of evaluating Safe Harbor’s past, present and future by engaging in a strategic planning process involving various statewide stakeholders.

 In 2017, Safe Harbor aims to expand outreach efforts directly to youth by developing a website by youth for youth that will provide education on sexual exploitation and where to seek help.

 In the Spring of 2017, MDH will release a Request for Proposal seeking applications for Safe Harbor Regional Navigators and Supportive Services.

 Learn more about Safe Harbor Minnesota.